-Edney is poised to make his break onto an international podium after finishing fifth at the 2013 World Championships.
+Edney looked poised to make his break onto an international podium after finishing fifth at the 2013 World Championships.
 Not only was he the highest-ranked non-German, he posted the best-ever result by a Canadian-born man.
 In December 2014, Edney became the first Canadian man to win a World Cup luge race, doing so on his home track in Calgary.

-Getting Into the Sport: Got started in luge at age 14 when his grade nine gym teacher suggested he try the sport because of his athletic aptitude and the belief that his body would grow to be a good fit for luge… He was drawn by the speed and the thought of travelling internationally to represent Canada… Outside Interests: In-season hobbies include reading, video editing and blogging… Off-season hobbies include fly fishing, hiking, camping and mountain biking… Enrolled at Quest University in Squamish, BC where he is working towards his Bachelor of Arts and Sciences from Quest University in 2010… Earned his Bachelor of Commerce from Royal Roads University in 2016… Olympic Memories: Attended a few events in his hometown during Calgary 1988, but fully realized the power of the Olympic Games and how amazing the athletes are while watching Donovan Bailey and the Canadian men’s 4x100m relay team in Atlanta 1996… Had the opportunity to travel to Salt Lake City with his dad to watch the 2002 Olympic Winter Games which was a huge moment for him because he was by that time competing in luge… Odds and Ends: Superstition: Right glove MUST go on first when getting geared up… Always travels with iPod and Kindle… Collects stickers when he travels… Favourite quote: All I can be is me, whoever that is – Bob Dylan… Charity involvement: Classroom Champions, Clean Air Champions, Branch Out Foundation…
+Getting into the Sport: Got started in luge at age 14 when his grade nine gym teacher suggested he try the sport because of his athletic aptitude and the belief that his body would grow to be a good fit for luge… He was drawn by the speed and the thought of travelling internationally to represent Canada… Outside Interests: In-season hobbies include reading, video editing and blogging… Off-season hobbies include fly fishing, hiking, camping and mountain biking… Earned his Bachelor of Arts and Sciences from Quest University in 2010… Earned his Bachelor of Commerce from Royal Roads University in 2016… Olympic Memories: Attended a few events in his hometown during Calgary 1988, but fully realized the power of the Olympic Games and how amazing the athletes are while watching Donovan Bailey and the Canadian men’s 4x100m relay team in Atlanta 1996… Had the opportunity to travel to Salt Lake City with his dad to watch the 2002 Olympic Winter Games which was a huge moment for him because he was by that time competing in luge… Odds and Ends: Superstition: Right glove MUST go on first when getting geared up… Always travels with iPod and Kindle… Collects stickers when he travels… Favourite quote: All I can be is me, whoever that is – Bob Dylan… Charity involvement: Classroom Champions, Clean Air Champions, Branch Out Foundation… Nickname: Samwise…